Genuine silk is a luxurious, delicate fabric that is highly prized in the textile industry, from wardrobes to bed linen.

 So how do you tell the difference between a silk fabric and an imitation fabric?

-4 tips to recognize genuine silk
+4 tips to recognize real silk

 1 - Silk's appearance